csteph9/varcac/README.md

 **Next, we'll build the docker images that you'll be turning on.**

-**You'll need to get into your termainal for this, and navigate to the folder where you saved VarCAC.**
+**You'll need to get into your termainal for this, and navigate to the folder where you extracted the VarCAC zip file.**
 **Run the following commands at your terminal prompt while being in the right folder:**
 ```
 docker compose build --no-cache